HungPham2002/SVD-and-Its-Application/README.md

 - Explain Eigenvalue
 - Combination of Eigenvector & Eigenvalue
 - Explain SVD
-- SVD's Application
-# References: AI Vietnam
+# References: AI Viet Nam
 ## Vector:
 - Vector is an object has both a magnitude and a direction.
 - Vector is a matrix with single column or single row.